FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 In many ways, Go-Stop resembles a more complex version of [Koi-Koi](/en/hanafuda/games/koi-koi), and undoubtedly both games are related, although the precise nature of this relationship is a topic of some debate.

 This page describes the common 2-3 player version of the game first; the variations for 4-6 and 7 players are given [further down](#go-stop-for-4-6-players).

+# Origin
+Korean scholars usually consider Go-stop as a derivative of Koi-Koi.
+According to them, Go-Stop was brought to Korea around the 1960's under the name "*Godori*", after the normalization of diplomatic relations between Korea and Japan ([Link 1](https://www.joongang.co.kr/article/2893044), [Link 2](http://tbs.seoul.kr/news/newsView.do?seq_800=10242335&typ_800=12)).

 # Setup
 Game setup involves choosing a dealer - '선' *[seon]* or 親 [おや, *oya*], shuffling the deck, and distributing the initial cards.